 A creative brief is a short 1-2 page document that helps the recipient - the creative team, agency or designer – to arrive at a creative solution to a business problem or opportunity.
 It develops a shared understanding of the company and its product vision and defines the creative outputs (e.g. an integrated marketing campaign, a new website, and so on) needed to achieve a particular objective.

 The creative brief template is typically completed by an agency’s Account Manager in close consultation with the client team.
+Often on the back of a client campaign brief.

 Why is it important?